 While blue light pollution can have a detrimental impact on the sleep cycle — including triggering insomnia, fatigue and sleep disturbances — as well as cause eye strain and headaches, it can also wreak havoc on the complexion.
 And get this: It is very similar to that of the sun’s damaging UV rays.

 How does blue light affect skin?

 In terms of skincare (and health), blue light is like a man-made version of the sun.
-But, unlike the sun, you can’t just go inside or wait until night time to steer clear of its destructive path.
-“Blue light contains a certain type of wavelength (typically between 380 to 400 nm) that can actually damage the skin over time,” says Zenhausern.
+But, unlike the sun, you can not just go inside or wait until night time to steer clear of its destructive path.
+“Blue light contains a certain type of wavelength (typically between 380 to 400 nanometers) that can actually damage the skin over time,” says Zenhausern.

 “This doesn’t mean that by using your phone at night for a few minutes will cause damage.
 However, if you do that every night or fall asleep with the TV on, you expose your skin and body to blue light at a much higher degree, [which] can be damaging,” she adds.
 As far as the kind of damage blue light inflicts, Zenhausern says it mostly causes a change in “color pigmentation, inflammation and can even cause premature aging.”

 “There are many effective ways to help reduce your risk of light exposure.
 The easiest eliminating electronic devices at night, especially if the electronic device is the only form of light that is on,” says Zenhausern.